GenEpi-GenPhySE/circDetector/AnnotationRules.md

    Only one junction of the circRNA corresponds to an exonic boundary
      or
-  Both junctions correspond to exonic boundaries from two genes
+  Both junctions correspond to exonic boundaries from two genes This class contains no circRNA classified as Exonic

 #### Antisens Exonic circRNAs   (Class-asExo)
    Both junctions correspond to exonic boundaries from a single gene located on the opposite strand of circRNA
-   The exonic circRNAs must satisfy the three following rules
+   The circRNAs must satisfy the three following rules
-      - the 3' junction of a circRNA must precisely correspond to an exon donnor site from a gene located on the opposite strand of circRNA
+      - the 3' junction of a circRNA must precisely correspond to an exon donor site from a gene located on the opposite strand of circRNA
       - the 5' junction must precisely correspond to an upstream exon acceptor site from a gene located on the opposite strand of circRNA
-      - the exon donor and the exon acceptor are associated to a common gene
+      - the exon donor and the exon acceptor are associated to a common gene This class contains no circRNA classified as Exonic

 #### Intronic circRNAs: Lariat-derived intronic circRNA and intron circle  (Class: Intronic)
   - both junctions are located within a single intron: